-Compiled by Nicole Estvanik in the January 2014 issue of American Theatre magazine.
+Compiled by Nicole Estvanik in the April 2014 issue of American Theatre magazine.
 (View Archives)

 Vértice Brasil: The Magdalena Project, a network devoted to women in contemporary theatre, has a number of what it calls “satellite” organizations around the globe.
 But so far only one country—Brazil—boasts two Magdalena spinoffs.
 One, Solos Férteis, has organized a pair of festivals so far in the capital city of Brasília.
 The other, Vértice Brasil, is set to launch its next event this month nearly a thousand miles to the south, in the city of Florianópolis, which straddles the mainland and a beach-studded island replete with trendy oceanfront bars.
 In 2009 the New York Times declared Florianópolis its “party destination of the year”—and in 2008 Vértice Brasil made it a hub for international female artists, organizing the first of what would become a biennial gathering.